iblech/sshlatex/README.md

 ## License

-sshlatex is dual-licensed, meaning that you can use, redistribute and modify it under the terms of either:
+sshlatex is dual-licensed, meaning that you can (and are invited to) use, redistribute and modify it under the terms of either:

 1. The GNU General Public License (GPL), version 3 or (at your option) any later version published by the Free Software Foundation.